yesodweb/yesod-cookbook/cookbook/yesod-auth-json.md

 # Demo of Yesod.Auth.Email module using JSON endpoints

-The code below will show how to the JSON endpoints of [Yesod.Auth.Email](https://www.stackage.org/haddock/nightly-2016-12-08/yesod-auth-1.4.15/Yesod-Auth-Email.html) module to interact.
+The code below will show how to get the JSON endpoints of [Yesod.Auth.Email](https://www.stackage.org/haddock/nightly-2016-12-08/yesod-auth-1.4.15/Yesod-Auth-Email.html) module to interact.
 Note that you need a minimum version of